The end of this term is really tricky for our children with ADHD.

 Be ready for unhelpful advice

 Getting together with friends and family over the festive seasons brings with it the challenge of unwanted comments, tut-tutters and the do-gooders.
 All generally mean well but their comments can be unhelpful and at worse hurtful.
 Be prepared.
 Practice what you’re going to say when your child says he doesn’t like his present.
 Or when he hits his cousin.
 Or when he won’t join in with charades.
-You know your child best so don’t be pressurised into treating him differently just because Aunt Doris is watching.
-Explain he has special needs which means that adults must react to his behaviour in a different way.
+You know your child best so don’t be pressurised into treating him differently just because Aunty Jan is watching.
+Explain he has ADHD which means that adults must react to his behaviour in a different way.
 Explain that you are trying to build up his self-esteem and you don’t want to constantly criticize and make him feel useless.
 Explain that by changing your reaction you are making him feel amazing and valued.
 No he is not spoilt, naughty or ungrateful.
-And so on, you get the picture….
+He has a neurological condition and is not being deliberately difficult.

 We are Warrior Mums, that is true.
 We spend our time juggling battling for our child, running a home and keeping the family ticking along.
 But for once, during the Christmas break why don’t you dish out some of those jobs and delegate.
 Get your partner to cook the dinners, wrap the presents, lay the table.
 Do online grocery shopping.
 Ask for help.
 It’s okay to have a break and to recharge your batteries – you deserve it.